RobTillaart/ANSI/README.md

 Since 0.1.5 there is some focus on performance.
 Using **ansi.print()** and **ansi.println()** for printing text and numbers is improved a bit since 0.1.4 by adding the private **write(array, length)**.

-## Experimental 0.1.6

-Version 0.1.6 added a number of experimental function that need more testing.
-Some are working, others are unclear, but the user can uncomment these and experiment with them if needed.

-Also added is the **int deviceType()** function which also need more testing.

-As always, constructive feedback is welcome.

 ## Future